addisonchan/my-todo-list-frontend/README.md

 Or `npm run preview --host` if we want the site exposed to other machines

 **4. Access the frontend web page**
-The url of the web page is shown is the command prompt after running the above command, e.g.:
+The url of the web page is shown at the command prompt after running the above command, e.g.:
 ![npm run preview screenshot](./screenshots/vite_preview.png)

 ## Features and Screenshots